Charles Woodson: Final years in Green Bay

 When Woodson intercepted Cam Newton against the Carolina Panthers in Week 2 of the 2011 season, it marked the fourth time he intercepted a fellow Heisman Trophy winner.
 The other three quarterbacks he intercepted a pass from were Vinny Testaverde, Carson Palmer, and Matt Leinart.
-Against the Denver Broncos, Woodson joined the 50-interception club when he picked off Kyle Orton in the first quarter in Week 4.
-This, his eleventh career interception return for a touchdown, places him second all-time behind Rod Woodson.
+Woodson recorded his 50th career interception in the first quarter of Green Bay's Week 4 game against the Denver Broncos, picking off Kyle Orton.
+This, his eleventh career interception return for a touchdown, placed him second all-time behind Rod Woodson.
 He finished the season with 74 total tackles, seven interceptions, one pick-six, 17 passes defensed, one forced fumble, one fumble recovery, and two sacks.
 He earned his eighth Pro Bowl and third First Team All-Pro nomination.

 Woodson started the 2012 season in a different role for the Packers, hoping to fill the void left by free safety Nick Collins, who had been out of football for almost a year with a neck injury.
 He described it simply as "just playing football".
-Defensive Coordinator Dom Capers' plan appeared to be to line Woodson up at the safety position, while also situationally deploying him as the nickel-back.
+Defensive Coordinator Dom Capers' plan was to play Woodson at the safety position, while also playing some time as the nickelback.
 This saw Woodson in a Polamalu-like position of the Pittsburgh Steelers, lining up on either side ready to rush or drop back in coverage.
-Against the San Francisco 49ers in Week 1, the 35-year-old Woodson recorded five tackles, 1.5 sacks, and a forced fumble in a losing effort.
+Against the San Francisco 49ers in Week 1, the 35 year old Woodson recorded five tackles, 1.5 sacks, and a forced fumble in a losing effort.
 Against the Chicago Bears in Week 2, he recorded his 55th interception of his career, and first as a strong safety.
 The pass was intended for Earl Bennett.
 Woodson suffered a broken collarbone during the Packers' victory over the St. Louis Rams on Sunday, October 21, and was out for the next nine games.
-Overall, he finished the season with 38 total tackles, one interceptions, five passes defensed, one forced fumble, and 1.5 sacks.
+Overall, he finished the season with 38 total tackles, one interception, five passes defensed, one forced fumble, and 1.5 sacks.

 Woodson sat out several weeks with the broken collarbone, but made it back for the first playoff game, the Wild Card Round against the Minnesota Vikings.
-He helped the Packers defeat the Vikings, but his team would fall to the 49ers the following week in the Divisional Round.
+He helped the Packers defeat the Vikings, but they would fall to the 49ers the following week in the Divisional Round.
 He was ranked 85th by his fellow players on the NFL Top 100 Players of 2014.

 On February 15, 2013, the Packers released Woodson.